New York State Law

 4. If the court grants the motion, it must, except as provided in

-subdivision five, vacate the judgment, and must dismiss the accusatory
+subdivision five or six of this section, vacate the judgment, and must

 5. Upon granting the motion upon the ground, as prescribed in